Four Noes

 Four Noes (四个“不是”) is a political term put forth by Xi Jinping, general secretary of the Chinese Communist Party, at a symposium on philosophy and social sciences on May 17, 2016.
-They are: "The great social transformation in contemporary China is not a simple continuation of the master version of our country’s history and culture, nor is it a simple application of the template envisioned by classical Marxist writers, nor is it a reprint of the socialist practices of other countries, nor is it a copy of foreign modernization development."
+They are: "The great social transformation in contemporary China is not a simple continuation of the master version of our country's history and culture, nor is it a simple application of the template envisioned by classical Marxist writers, nor is it a reprint of the socialist practices of other countries, nor is it a copy of foreign modernization development."

 History

-On February 4, 2016, Xi Jinping stated that the path of socialism with Chinese characteristics is "neither 'traditional', nor 'foreign', nor 'Westernized', but rather 'original' and the right path for mankind."
+On 4 February 2016, Xi Jinping stated that the path of socialism with Chinese characteristics is "neither 'traditional', nor 'foreign', nor 'Westernized', but rather 'original' and the right path for mankind."

-On May 17, 2016, Xi Jinping said in his speech at the Symposium on Philosophy and Social Sciences:The great social changes in contemporary China are not a simple continuation of the master version of our country's history and culture, not a simple application of the template envisioned by the classical Marxist writers, not a reprint of the socialist practices of other countries, nor a copy of foreign modernization development.
-It is impossible to find a ready-made textbook.On May 4, 2018, Xi Jinping said in his speech at the conference commemorating the 200th anniversary of Karl Marx’s birth:The great social changes in contemporary China are not a simple continuation of the master version of our country's history and culture, not a simple application of the template envisioned by the classical Marxist writers, not a reprint of the socialist practices of other countries, nor a copy of foreign modernization development.
+On 17 May 2016, Xi Jinping said in his speech at the Symposium on Philosophy and Social Sciences:The great social changes in contemporary China are not a simple continuation of the master version of our country's history and culture, not a simple application of the template envisioned by the classical Marxist writers, not a reprint of the socialist practices of other countries, nor a copy of foreign modernization development.
+It is impossible to find a ready-made textbook.On 4 May 2018, Xi Jinping said in his speech at the conference commemorating the 200th birth anniversary of Karl Marx:The great social changes in contemporary China are not a simple continuation of the master version of our country's history and culture, not a simple application of the template envisioned by the classical Marxist writers, not a reprint of the socialist practices of other countries, nor a copy of foreign modernization development.

 Interpretation

-Lin Jianhua, deputy director of the Academy of Marxism at the Chinese Academy of Social Sciences, believes that China’s social transformation is not a “reprint” or “copy” but an “original” one.
+Lin Jianhua, deputy director of the Academy of Marxism at the Chinese Academy of Social Sciences, believes that China's social transformation is not a "reprint" or "copy" but an "original" one.
 Ouyang Song, former director of the Central Party History Research Office, believes that this is a "new leap forward in the Sinicization of Marxism" and an important part of Xi Jinping Thought.